- Search The Registry

 James A. Healy

-*On this date in 1830, James A. Healy was born.
+*On this date, in 1830, James A. Healy was born.
 He was a Black priest and the first Black bishop in America.

-An admired orator throughout his life, Healy spoke at Church dedications and at Boston's first great Catholic Festival in 1874.
+An admired orator throughout his life, Healy spoke at Church dedications and Boston's first great Catholic Festival in 1874.
 He successfully defended a challenge to the Church's tax-exempt status in the Massachusetts Statehouse by pointing out the tremendous amount of money the Church saved the State by doing social welfare work.
-In 1875, Pope Pius IX named him bishop of Portland, Maine.
+In 1875, Pope Pius IX named him the bishop of Portland, Maine.
 For the next 25 years, he managed a diocese that included Maine and New Hampshire.
-Under his administration, 60 churches, 18 schools and an equal number of convents and welfare institutions were built and the Catholic population doubled to nearly 100,000.
+Under his administration, 60 churches, 18 schools, and an equal number of convents and welfare institutions were built, and the Catholic population doubled to nearly 100,000.
 He was called "the children's Bishop" because of his efforts on the behalf of American Civil War widows and orphans, his opposition to child labor abuses, and the orphanages he had constructed.

 He was a member of the Council's commission for Negro and Indian missions.
 He was also a consultant to the U.S. Bureau of Indian Affairs.
 His Black ancestry was a problem when he traveled to the South, but he insisted on visiting there on church business.
-His racial background did not seem to affect the many priests who served under him.
+His racial background did not affect the many priests who served under him.
 Bishop Healy died of a heart attack on August 5, 1900.
-More than 200 priests, seven bishops, many judges and state legislators attended his funeral.
+More than 200 priests, seven bishops, many judges, and state legislators attended his funeral.

 2,000 years of extraordinary achievement